mchenggit/kabanero-event/architecture/README.md

 - Create a new branch
 - Clone branch from Github

-The developer code/debug inner loo:
+The developer code/debug inner loop:
 - Make local code changes directly in Eclipse che
 - Run unit test and debugs directly in Eclipse Che
 - Push changes  to branch one or more times